Lekesoldat/NTNU/IT2805 - Webteknologi/README.md

   <img src="./img/forcedHandicap.jpg">
 </div>

-Favorite course this semster, however it drove me crazy not being able to use built in functionality as FlexBox, Grids etc.
+Favorite course this semester, however it drove me crazy not being able to use built in functionality as FlexBox, Grids etc.

 ---